-The consumer (the Relying Party) of a UEID MUST treat a UEID as a completely opaque string of bytes and not make any use of its internal structure.
+The consumer of a UEID MUST treat a UEID as a completely opaque string of bytes and not make any use of its internal structure.
 For example, they should not use the OUI part of a type 0x02 UEID to identify the manufacturer of the entity.
 Instead, they should use the OEMID claim.
-See Section 3.6.
+See Section 4.2.3.
 The reasons for this are: